Be part of the UK's largest student awards

 How did it feel to be nominated for a SEOTY Award?Valerie Stephens, BSc (Hons) Business Management

 I was in complete shock when I found out that I was nominated for a Student Employee of the Year Award.
-It was just so nice to receive recognition for giving 110% at work, as well as balancing my uni commitments.
+It was just so nice to receive recognition for giving 110 per cent at work, as well as balancing my uni commitments.

 What employability skills have you developed whilst working part-time?